 The Oil & Gas Pipe Welding program is designed to prepare an individual with the advanced skills needed for the ever changing job market.
-Students in the program will weld pipe utilizing Shielded Metal Arc Welding (SMAW) in all positions to American Welding Society (AWS) standards.
+Students in the program will weld pipe utilizing Shielded Metal Arc Welding (SMAW) in all positions to ASME (American Society of Mechanical Engineers) and APT (American Petroleum Institute) standards.
 All technical courses in the program provide extensive hands-on experiences.